Fully Certified & Insured Commercial Roofing Company.

-TPO (Thermoplastic Membranes)
+TPO Roofing (Thermoplastic Roofing Membranes)

-While similar to synthetic rubber (e.g. EPDM), one of the primary differences are that instead of gluing seams together, the seams are instead heat-fused (welded) together in order to create one long continuous section on the roof.
-“Lap” seams can also be fused with solvents instead of heat so that they are as strong as the rest of the membrane.
+While similar to synthetic rubber (e.g. EPDM), one of the primary differences is that instead of gluing seams together, the seams are instead heat-fused (welded) together in order to create one long continuous section on the roof.
+"Lap" seams can also be fused with solvents instead of heat so that they are as strong as the rest of the TPO membrane.
 Thermoplastics also include an additional reinforced layer to provide additional strength and stability.
 TPO (thermoplastic polyolefin) and PVC (polyvinyl chloride) are the two most common types of thermoplastic membranes.

 Modified Bitumen has a history that you could describe as an evolved form of asphalt roofing and is made by combining asphalt with a different rubbers and solvents.
 Here’s where it can get a little tricky, as Bitumen has a variety of different ways to bond the materials together including heat processes to melt together the asphalt (creating a seal), “hot-mopping” (similar to how classic built up roofs are installed) and cold applied glues or adhesives.
 If you’ve ever seen roofers in Albany on top of a building using a blow-torch, they were installing a bitumen roof.